Earth Day celebrated every dayShare

 - Government Partnerships – MIS is the first professional sports venue in the state to join the Michigan Business Pollution Prevention Partnership (MBP3) and Retired Engineers Technical Assistance Program (RETAP).
 These self-administered, private programs (with overview from the state) are designed to reduce pollution, lower energy usage and reduce costs.

 - Consumers Energy – MIS is the largest customer to enroll in Consumers Energy’s Green Generation to purchase power from renewable sources.
-In addition Consumers Energy will work to identify ways to cut energy usage at MIS and the two will work together at developing wind, solar and other renewable energy generation at the racetrack.
+In addition Consumers Energy works to identify ways to cut energy usage at MIS and the two will work together at developing wind, solar and other renewable energy generation at the racetrack.

 - School Partnerships – MIS has partnered with Adrian College to observe and analyze its 200 acres of wetlands around track property to inventory plant, animal and insect species in designated areas, as well as conducting water studies and identifying invasive plant species.